 Programme implementers should not plan their own population-level survey.
 Population surveys are expensive, especially when they aim to be representative of a whole country or a large population.
 This is even more so when they are big enough to allow for disaggregation of results, for example by gender, income or other important variables.
-So find out about planned surveys as early as possible and work with partners to make sure the surveys include the recommended information about early childhood development.
+Work with partners to make sure the surveys include the recommended information about early childhood development.